 - Complete fifteen simultaneous or sequential semester hours with at least a 3.0 grade point average, or

 - Complete thirty simultaneous or sequential semester hours with at least a 2.5 grade point average.

-The hours may be from UNL, UNMC, UNO, or UNK and must be taken after the semester(s) the student wishes to remove but before receiving a baccalaureate degree from UNL.
+The hours may be from UNL, UNMC, UNO, or UNK and must be taken after the semester(s) the student wishes to remove but before receiving a baccalaureate degree from the University of Nebraska.
 If any hours are used from a given semester/term to meet the fifteen or thirty-hour requirement, all other hours and factors in the same semester must be used.
 All "incomplete" or "no report" grades within a term whose grade factors are used for bankruptcy must be resolved before the term can be used for bankruptcy purposes.
-Courses taken at UNO, UNK or UNMC may be used in the qualifying GPA calculation, but you must be a degree seeking student at UNL to qualify for Academic Bankruptcy.
+Courses taken at UNO, UNK or UNMC may be used in the qualifying GPA calculation, but you must be a degree seeking student at the University of Nebraska to qualify for Academic Bankruptcy.

 There is a limit of two semesters/terms that may be academically bankrupted.
 The student must:

 - Discuss the bankrupting of the semester(s) with his or her academic advisor.